CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 :::

 :::note Exercise 3 (5 minutes)

+**Exercise objective:** To identify the impact of emphasis and intonation during verbal communication.

 Try reading "I can't wait to go to work today" out loud like you are excited.
 Now try nervous, and angry.